Types of repairs

 This is a repair that affects your ability to live comfortably in your home.

-We will aim to repair within 1 or 3 working days in accordance with government guidelines
+We will aim to repair within 1 or 3 working days in line with government guidelines.

 Examples of an urgent repair: